Freshwater Surf Life Saving Club

-The Freshwater Surf Life Saving Club, established in 1908, is located at Freshwater Beach in Australia.
+Freshwater Surf Life Saving Club, established in 1908, is located at Freshwater Beach in Australia.
 It has become a large volunteer organization with strong community bonds.
 The club was founded by a push from government to foster safer beach practices.
 It is a part of Surf Life Saving Australia, a not-for-profit organization committed to keeping the beach safe for patrons and providing beach rescue services.
 A visit to the club from United States' surfer, Duke Kahanamoku, in 1914 helped initiate the sport of surfing in Australia.

 History

 Establishment

 In the early 20th century, the Australian government began discussing the issue of water and beach safety for citizens.
 Bondi was the first beach to begin training people to save a drowning person and escort the victim to shore safely.
 Manly Beach soon followed Bondi's lead and, in 1908, hired the first paid lifeguard in Australia.
 The Freshwater Surf Life Saving Club then established a crew of lifeguards—its members made up of local people who camped along the beach.
 Fred Fritz was one camper and lifeguard and became the first recognized Club Captain in 1908.
 The Freshwater SLSC was one of the first to be recognized by the Surf Bathing Association—a committee in charge of verifying beach accommodations for dressing, life-saving and safety equipment.

 The club and land ownership moved from private to a council lease and officially opened its first clubhouse in 1910.
 The focus was on beach safety and the improvement of club facilities—attempts to employ paid permanent lifesavers did not occur until many years later.
 The first official competition between surf clubs was held in 1911.